ralsina/boxes-book/src/part2/lesson2.md

 is actually both things, a global magic number!

 We are deciding that 0.05 is a reasonable separation between letters.
-We are deciding our pages are 10, they are 30x50 and next to each other with a specific separation.
+We are deciding there are 10 pages , they are 30x50 and next to each other with a specific separation.

 Magic numbers are bad because they **encode a choice**.
 They are literally us